jaison247/PI-Vision-Custom-Symbols/tutorials/timeserieschart/README.md

     };
     ```

-1. Next we want take the data that is passed to the PI Coresight dataUpdate function and convert this to a format that the chart is expected.
+1. Next we want take the data that is passed to the PI Vision dataUpdate function and convert this to a format that the chart is expected.

     ```javascript
     function convertToChartData(data) {